The Bankrate promise

 Step-up CDs are uncommon, and there’s no guarantee that you will earn more than a traditional CD.
 With that in mind, you’ll want to evaluate the initial APY, as well as how much the rate can increase, before choosing this product.

 4. Liquid (or no-penalty) CD

-Liquid CDs, or no-penalty CDs, allow investors to withdraw money before the CD term ends without incurring a penalty.
+Liquid CDs, or no-penalty CDs, allow investors to withdraw money before the CD term ends — generally after the first six days — without incurring a penalty.
 The APY tied to a liquid CD may be higher than the yield on a savings or money market account, but it will likely be lower than the rate on a traditional CD of the same term.

 You’ll have to weigh the convenience of liquidity against whatever return you’re sacrificing.
 A key consideration with a liquid CD is how soon you can make a withdrawal after opening the account.
 Most banks require that the money stay in the account for at least seven days before it can be withdrawn without penalty.
 But financial institutions can set their own penalty-free withdrawal rules, so read the fine print before opening a liquid CD.